yuliabalkiss/rsschool-cv/cv.md

 ### About myself:
-I am an artist-teacher by education.
-I am an aesthetic and perfectionist, assiduous and hardworking.
-I want to make changes in my life and become a front-end developer.
+Hey!
+My name is Yulia.
+I am an art teacher by training.
+What am I doing here?!
+I want to change my life for the better.
+I want to become a frontend developer.
+I want my work to benefit society.
+Will it work?
+For sure! :)
 ***
 ###	Code example: